11 Best Cat Foods for Bengals – 2023 Reviews & Top Picks

-4. Wellness Complete Health Kitten Formula Canned Cat Food — Best for Kittens
+4. Wellness Complete Canned Kitten Food — Best for Kittens

 Chicken and chicken liver are the first ingredients in Wellness Complete Health Kitten Formula Canned Cat Food.
 With each protein-packed can, your Bengal kitten will get the nutrition that they need for growing healthy muscles and fueling their energy.
 The vitamins and minerals in this food support growing bones and teeth, healthy digestion, and immune health.
 The gravy in this recipe comes from real broth and adds to your kitten’s hydration.
 This is important because kittens rarely stop playing long enough to drink as much water as they should!
 Omega-3 and -6 fatty acids help your Bengal’s kitten coat turn into the luxuriously silky adult coat for which they are known.

-5. Weruva Paw Lickin’ Chicken in Gravy Canned Cat Food
+6. Weruva Paw Lickin’ Chicken Gravy Canned Cat Food

 When you open a can of Weruva Paw Lickin’ Chicken in Gravy Canned Cat Food, it can be surprising.
 This food does not look like regular canned cat food.
 It contains actual shreds of boneless, skinless chicken breast in a broth-like gravy.
 Carnivorous Bengal cats will enjoy eating pieces of real meat, and you’ll enjoy the fact that it’s packed with everything that a cat needs.
 Protein, vitamins, and minerals that are essential for a healthy cat are added to this formula, so it’s much more than just chicken alone.
 It offers a nutritionally complete option in one can.
 No added hormones or antibiotics are in this recipe.
 This delicious food can also be mixed with kibble to entice finicky cats to eat.
 The heavy gravy is hard for most cats to resist.

-6. Rachael Ray Nutrish Natural Chicken & Brown Rice Dry Cat Food
+7. Rachael Ray Nutrish Chicken & Rice Dry Cat Food

 This Rachael Ray Nutrish Natural Chicken & Brown Rice Dry Cat Food recipe contains real ingredients, with chicken being the first one.
 It’s combined with brown rice and vegetables, which most Bengals can digest without an issue, but these should be avoided if your cat has grain sensitivities.
 Peas, carrots, and beet pulp offer vitamins and fiber to keep your Bengal on track with their digestion.
 No by-products, soy, or wheat are in this formula, making room for more healthy options.
 Omega-6 fatty acids keep your cat’s coat healthy, and taurine is included for healthy eyes.